3mdeb/openqa-tests-qubesos/generalhw/hpt630v1/README.md

 openqa-cli api -X POST isos DISTRI=qubesos VERSION=4.2.3 ARCH=x86_64 BUILD=4.2.3 FLAVOR=install-iso-hpt630v1-uefi
 ```

+Use one of these as flavor:
+- `install-iso-hpt630v1-uefi` - UEFI installation, TPM 1.2
+- `install-iso-hpt630v1-legacy` - legacy installation, TPM 1.2
+- `install-iso-hpt630v2-uefi` - UEFI installation, TPM 2.0
+- `install-iso-hpt630v2-legacy` - legacy installation, TPM 2.0

-ISO name is generated as `ISO=Qubes-R%BUILD%-%ARCH%.iso`, you should also create
+ISO name is generated as `ISO=Qubes-R%BUILD%-%ARCH%.iso`, but it isn't used.
-a symlink to it in `hdd` directory.
+It is possible to upload the image to PiKVM as part of the test, but it hasn't
+been implemented for this platform yet.
 Only Fedora template is going to be
 installed to make setup faster.

 Output like